 Same thing by car in both directions (at all major border crossings); almost no wait!
 Thanks to dedicated lanes for NEXUS card holders only.

 It’s so great to pass in front of everyone waiting in the normal line, both by air and by land.
 You’ll really get used to it!!!

 My girlfriend and I have had NEXUS cards for many years and we will obviously keep renewing our membership.

 Here’s what you need to know to get a NEXUS card.

 Cost of the NEXUS card

-First of all, there are now 3 American Express credit cards that have a NEXUS credit as a benefit: In other words, you charge the NEXUS fees to your card and Amex will credit you, so it’s completely free (or almost free with the non-premium card).
+First of all, there are many credit cards that have a NEXUS credit as a benefit: In other words, you charge the NEXUS fees to your card and it will be credited on your statement, so it’s completely free (or almost free with the one less generous card).

 Warning: That’s in addition to getting hundreds of dollars in welcome bonuses with these cards of course (this NEXUS credit is NOT included in our Flytrippers Valuation of the welcome bonus; it’s really in addition to the rewards).